iainctduncan/papers/source/features_usage.rst

-This can be code that is run on a periodic timer (perhaps every 100 to 200 ms), queries the desired Scheme structures (such as reading the sequence data vectors from a Scheme sequencer), and writes the data which we want to view into an s4m-array (acting as the producer).
+This can be code that is run on a periodic timer (perhaps every 100 to 200 ms), queries the desired Scheme structures (such as reading the sequence data vectors from a Scheme sequencer), and writes the data which we want to view into an s4m-array, thus acting as the producer half.
-Either on a separate timer (or the same timer if desired), a grid element will be sent the display message with the name of this array, acting as the consumer and triggering a redraw of the contents.
+On a separate timer (or the same timer if desired), a grid element running in the UI thread will be sent the display message with the name of this array, acting as the consumer and triggering a redraw of the contents.

 In this workflow, the s4m-array acts as a framebuffer,